999-amir/django-blog/README.md

 </p>

 # APP - BLOG
-create blog with text, file, image<br>
+🎴 this app used for create blog with text, file, image. also each blog orgnized as unique-title, summary and multiple-category<br>
 🔴 permissions: everyone can read blog-details but authenticated and activated users can create their own blog, also only author can add content to it's blog
 <h5>📤how to upload-file in django📤</h5>
 💥 checkout my repository 💥 ➡ <a href="https://github.com/999-amir/upload-file-in-Django">how to upload-file in Django</a>

 # APP - MESSAGE
-create chat-group for each blog and users can join the group by open messages in each blog<br>
+🎴 this app used for create chat-group for each blog and users can join the group by open messages in each blog<br>
 🔴 permissions: only authenticated and activated and joined-members ( if some non-joined-user open the page it will automatically add to group )<br>
 💥 at the next generation this app will be realtime chat app with display of online users 💥<br>
 <ul>